heathercodes/travelbywanderlist/server/README.md

 # Wanderlist Server

-a wrapper for hitting the CrowdRiff external API endpoints include:
+a wrapper for hitting Unsplash for images of a point of interest:
-* search for a single image

-also will include a users saved settings:
+also will includes a users saved settings:
 * markers placed on map
 * photos attached to map markers